 Yes, I have a sifter, but I rarely use it.
-I bought it just in case I need to sift flour, but in ten years I have never sifted flour.
+I bought it just in case I need to sift flour, but in the last ten or more years I have never sifted flour.
 But, I’m glad I learned how to sift the flour in my high school cooking class.
 Another very good reason to have a sifter or a very fine strainer, I can use it to “sprinkle” some powdered sugar very lightly over a fancy dessert.

 3. Rolled Cookies

 One of the most fun classes in Home Ec was when we made rolled-out sugar cookies and we frosted them in so many different ways using cake decorating tips.
 We piped the edges and so much more.
 We learned to roll the frosting bag down as we emptied the bag.
 I had a very patient teacher who loved all the girls in the class.

 One thing that was really nice, I was able to help the teacher show the students how to use two teaspoons to make drop cookies.
 I can only remember making chocolate chip cookies dropped onto parchment paper that was placed on top of the cookie sheet.
 Looking back I bet a lot of the girls never made any cookies at home.
 My mom taught me how to cook, bake, and the usual kitchen tricks.